dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - but he figures that he can fetch water from the river of the dead (styx)
     - and trick the mage into drinking it, bestowing eternal life
     - that way, the princess won't have to know that she couldn't grant the mage's clever wish.
+      - hmmm.. but if he did this, wouldn't he be helping the priest out?
+        - or maybe it's a sly play and hermes know's what is going to happen

 - mage & princess part,
   - the mage truthfully never expects to see her again,